 EarthRights International (ERI) is a non-profit human rights organization which litigates and advocates on behalf of victims of abuses worldwide.
-ERI is counsel in several transnational lawsuits asserting state-law claims, such as Bowoto v.
-Chevron Corp., No. 99-02506 (N.D.
-Cal.), No. 09-15641 (9th Cir.), which alleges that California corporations are liable under, inter alia, California state law for their complicity in abuses in Nigeria.
-ERI therefore has an interest in ensuring that state-law claims arising out of human rights abuses committed abroad are not improperly dismissed for perceived interference with federal foreign affairs powers.
+ERI is counsel in several transnational lawsuits asserting state-law claims, such as Carijano v.
+Occidental Petroleum Corp., No. 07-05068 (C.D.
+Cal.), No. 08-56187 (9th Cir.), which alleges that a California corporation is liable under, inter alia, California state law for injuries suffered in Peru.
+ERI therefore has an interest in ensuring that state-law claims arising out of injuries suffered abroad are not improperly dismissed for perceived interference with federal foreign affairs powers.

 The Center for Constitutional Rights (CCR) is a non-profit legal and educational organization dedicated to advancing and protecting the rights guaranteed by the United States Constitution and the Universal Declaration of Human Rights.
-CCR litigates many significant international human rights cases, including those asserting state law claims, including Bowoto v.
-Chevron Corp., and currently Saleh v.
+CCR litigates many significant international human rights cases, including those asserting state law claims, such as Saleh v.
 CACI Int'l Inc., No. 08-7008; No. 08-7009, 2009 U.S. App.
 LEXIS 20435 (D.C.
 Cir.
 Sept.
 11, 2009).
-The Court's disposition in this case is therefore of great interest to CCR and the people we represent.
+The Court's disposition in this case is therefore of great interest to CCR and the people we represent.1